-Trading is carried out below 30 and 50 moving averages, which indicates a continuation of the bearish market for the euro.
+Trading is under the 30 and 50 moving averages, which indicates a resumption of the bear market.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-A breakout of the lower border of the indicator in the 1.1680 area will lead to a new wave of decline in the euro.
-Growth will be limited by the upper level of the indicator in the 1.1745 area.
+The fall of the euro will be limited in the area of the lower border of the indicator in the area of 1.1670.
+Growth is limited by the upper level of 1.1745.